contexttesting/zoroaster/documentary/2-explanation/2-context-solution.md

 Consequently, all of this means that test contexts can be tested separately, which is perfect for when it is required to ensure quality of tests.

-In this section, we tried to give a brief overview of why `zoroaster` with its `Contexts` should become your new daily routine.
+In this section, we tried to give a brief overview of why _Zoroaster_ with its `Contexts` should become your new daily routine.
 The advantage is that you're more flexible in organising the `test` directory which is harder with `beforeEach` and `afterEach` in _other_ testing frameworks.

 %~%